 - deliver a presentation to a specified audience

-The product can be in the form of a written report of 5000 words or as a performance/artifact, along with a minimum 1000 word report.
-In either format, learners need to be working at A2 standard.
-Alongside the project learners complete a Production Log, in this learners record key information.
-Students should be aware that this is a process qualification, during which they will develop important skills which can enhance performance at university.
+The product can be in the form of a written report of 5000 words or as a design / performance / artefact, along with a minimum 1000 word report.
+In either format learners need to be working at A2 standard.
+Alongside the project learners complete a Production Log, in which learners record key information about their learning journey.

 - The Project

 All 3 aspects are assessed by the Centre and moderated by an external moderator.

 In previous years students from Guiseley School have had lower offers from universities if a certain level of EPQ is achieved.
 Some universities, particularly in the North, preferentially take EPQ students.
 Durham University, for example, has 36% of students with EPQ while the uptake of EPQ nationwide is currently less than 5%.

 In 2017, T Gill reported that the chance of getting A* to B grades in A levels was enhanced by 29% by taking an EPQ.